Merchant Category Codes (MCC): All You Need To Know

 The Final Word On MCC Codes

-Understanding how this code affects you can help you make decisions, such as whether or not to register as a nonprofit or to request that additional MCC codes apply to an expanding part of your business.
+Understanding how this code affects you can help you decide whether or not to register as a nonprofit or request that additional MCC codes apply to an expanding part of your business.
 Beyond reaching out to your credit card processor, however, there isn’t much you can do as a business owner to make the final decision about your MCC code, as it’s based on specific criteria identified by the credit card processor at the time of your application.

 Need more information on credit card processing?
 We have a world of resources waiting for you.
-Start by checking out The 5 Best Small Business Credit Card Processing Companies to see some top picks but also learn what to look for when you’re shopping around.
+Start by checking out our article on small business credit card processing companies not only to see some top picks but also to learn what to look for when you’re shopping around.